rimamehr/Neural_Network_Charity_Analysi/README.md

 - Compiling, Training, and Evaluating the Model
   - How many neurons, layers, and activation functions did you select for your neural network model, and why?
+I selected two hidden layers with the following neurons for each   layer.
+In my optimazation model i played around to achieve higher accuracy.
+ **hidden_nodes_layer1 =  24.
+   hidden_nodes_layer2 = 12**
   - Were you able to achieve the target model performance?
+Not at first but with few changes and optimizing the model i was able to achieve close to 75% accuracy
   - What steps did you take to try and increase model performance?
+I took following steps to increase model performance Attempt 1 adding more hidden layers
+    Attempt 2 adding neurons
+    Attempt 3 Change Activation Function with Callback